DevMountain/Journal2020/README.md

 * Add support for multiple journals by adding a Journal object that holds entries, a Journal list view that displays Journals, and making the Entry list view display just the entries from the selected journal
 * Add support for tags on journals, add functionality to select a tag to display a list of entries with that tag

-### Tests

-Uncomment any relevant tests for this part.
-Verify that required classes are members of the test targets.

-* Verifies persistence cycle

 ## Contributions